Northeastern University School of Law: Academics

 NUSL offers a Juris Doctor (JD) program for full-time, on-campus students as well as a FlexJD program for part-time students online and on-campus that began in the fall of 2021.
 The law school also offers on-campus and online Master of Laws (LLM) programs for lawyers seeking to expand their legal knowledge.
 In addition, the school offers programs for non-lawyers, including a Master of Science (MS) in Media Advocacy and online programs leading to graduate certificates in health law, intellectual property law, business law and human resources law, plus a data privacy fundamentals program.

 NUSL integrates full-time employment into its traditional JD curriculum, allowing students to graduate in three years - the same amount of time as peers at other law schools.
 Following the first year of study, students alternate between classroom and co-op professional experience until they graduate with three, full-time employment experiences.
 Instead of grades, students receive written evaluations from their professors and co-op employers.

-Northeastern has been named as one of the top public interest law schools in the nation.
 Many students participate in the school's clinics and institutes, such as the Civil Rights and Restorative Justice Project.
 In addition, all students are required to complete a year-long social justice project during their first year.

+Rankings

-Northeastern is #1 for "Practical Training," according to The National Jurist.
+Northeastern is ranked No. 1 for "Practical Training" by The National Jurist and No. 2 for public interest law.

-The Princeton Review's "The Best 172 Law Schools" ranks Northeastern #2 among all the law schools for both providing the "best environment" for minority students and for having the "most liberal" students.
+The school is ranked No. 77 in Best Law Schools by U.S. News & World Report.

 Costs

-Tuition for a full-time Northeastern student is $56,940 per year.
-The total cost of attendance (indicating the cost of tuition, fees and living expenses) at Northeastern law school for the 2021–2022 academic year is $82,736.
+Tuition for a full-time Northeastern student is $65,652 per year.
+The total cost of attendance (indicating the cost of tuition, fees and living expenses) at Northeastern law school for the 2025–2026 academic year is $88,926 for first year full-time students and $99,548 for upper-level full-time students.

-Student organizations and journals
+Student journals

-Northeastern University School of Law has many student-run organizations and activities, including affinity groups and shared interest groups such as Entertainment and Sports Law Society (ESLS), Northeastern Law Club Softball, Human Rights Caucus (HRC) and Phi Alpha Delta International, a co-ed fraternity.
 NUSL is home to two scholarly legal journals.